CodeRGV/boot/Fall-2016/Week-6/heroku-it.md

 - **Do not** commit your usernames and passwords to github

 ### Submission
 This will be simple, post your heroku link to slack and you will be done!
+If you are done, and have extra time make sure your Guestbook is *beautiful,* the nicer the better!
+After that review a bit for [Angular](https://thinkster.io/a-better-way-to-learn-angularjs).
+We'll be using this resource quite a bit.